-PepsiCo has gained widespread attention for its social media initiatives, including its Refresh project and Mountain Dew's Dewmocracy campaign to crowd-source new flavors.
-And the beverage giant's decision not to run a Super Bowl ad this year underscored its broader shift away from traditional to emerging media.
+PepsiCo has gained wide attention for social media initiatives including its Refresh project and Mountain Dew's Democracy campaign to crowd-sourcing new flavors.
+And the beverage giant's decision not to run a Super Bowl ad this year underscored its broader shift away from old to emerging media.

-"The initial thought behind this was knowing that digital has become a more important channel for consumers," said Katie Haniffy, a media manager at PepsiCo.
+"The initial thought behind this was knowing that digital has become a more important channel for consumers," says Katie Hannify, a media manager at PepsiCo.
 "And we wanted to make sure our local bottling system had the ability to customize a relevant message for consumers in their markets as opposed to a national brand-equity message."

-Pepsi says full results of the campaigns will not be available until the fourth quarter, but the company is pleased with the progress so far in shifting local ad spend to digital.
+Pepsi says full results of the campaigns won't be available until the fourth quarter, but the company is pleased with the progress so far in shifting local ad spend to digital.

-The Web portals were selected for the campaigns because of their ability to deliver geotargeted ads at the DMA level.
-In addition to Pepsi, the interactive ads covered a variety of brands under the PepsiCo umbrella including SoBe, Mountain Dew and Sierra Mist.
-Through the ads, visitors could link directly to sites dedicated to those brands as well as clicking to get more information about a local offer or a store locator.
+The Web portals were selected for the campaigns because of their ability to deliver geo-targeted ads at the DMA level.
+Besides Pepsi, the interactive ads covered a variety of brands under the PepsiCo umbrella, including SoBe, Mountain Dew and Sierra Mist.
+Through the ads, visitors could link directly to sites dedicated to those brands as well as click to get more information about a local offer or a store locator.

-PepsiCo would not disclose the amount of the overall buy, but indicated that it was a relatively small amount compared to spending on traditional media.
+PepsiCo wouldn't disclose the amount of the overall buy but indicated it was a relatively small amount compared to spending on traditional media.
 In its 10-K report filed with the SEC earlier this year, the Pepsi Bottling Group, which comprises the individual bottling companies and counts PepsiCo as a minority stakeholder, reported advertising and marketing costs of $360 million in 2009.

 PepsiCo and the bottlers shared the cost of the digital ad experiment through an existing cooperative advertising and sales arrangement.
-"We've expanded that model into getting us out of the traditional media space and more into digital," said Haniffy.
+"We've expanded that model into getting us out of the traditional media space and more into digital," says Hannify.

-After reviewing click-through rates and other results of the online campaigns at the end of the year, she said PepsiCo and the bottlers will determine how to go forward in 2011.
-She envisions expanding the interactive features within ad units to include things like printable coupons at local retailers that the bottlers sell products to.
-"That's something we didn't have the bandwidth or capability to do this year," said Haniffy.
+After reviewing click-through rates and other results of the online campaigns at the end of the year, she says PepsiCo and the bottlers will determine how to go forward in 2011.
+She envisions expanding the interactive features within ad units to include things like printable coupons for use at the bottlers' retail clients.
+"That's something we didn't have the bandwidth or capability to do this year," says Hannify.
 "We would like to have the ability to include multiple URLs within a given tagged ad."